torsina/discord.js-wiggle/README.md

 ## Locales
 Locales are a way to define the language of a user. discord.js-wiggle has built-in support for easy implementation of locales.

 To use locales, create a folder containg files of each locale.
 Each file should be named the name of the locale it corresponds to.
-For example, for an English locale, the file would be `en.json`.
+Each locale file will need a pair of a .json and a .js file.
+Put all the basic text of your locales in the .json file, and do the locale logic (ex: string concatenation) in the js file, see examples for details.
+For example, for an English locale, the files would be `en.json` and `en.js`.

 The locale file:
 * The locale file should be composed of fields, or context, and then the message